History of Puritan Values

 About Tony Geering

-I left school at 16 and began a four year engineering apprenticeship with British Road Services.
-By 20, I moved into the Oil and Gas Industry with Vetco Gray, eventually working on shutdown systems that are still used internationally today.
-At 24, driven by a lifelong passion for art and antiques, I left the industry to pursue this calling full time.
+After school, I did a four-year engineering apprenticeship with British Road Services and studied at Bury St Edmunds Technical College.
+At 20, I moved into the Oil and Gas Industry with Vetco Grey, designing and installing wellheads and entire shutdown systems that are still used internationally today.
+At 24, driven by a lifelong passion for art and antiques, I left the industry to pursue this calling full-time, and I never looked back.

-My early years were spent in auction houses such as Durrants and at Brick Lane Market in East London during the early 1990s.
-These formative years were a true apprenticeship among seasoned dealers whose knowledge, experience and stories helped shape the foundations of Puritan Values.
+My early years were spent in auction houses such as Durrant’s in Beccles and at Brick Lane Market in East London during the early 1990s.
+These formative years were a true apprenticeship for me, welcomed in amongst seasoned dealers whose knowledge, experience and stories helped me shape the foundations of Puritan Values.